Total TimePrep: 35 min. Bake: 15 min./batch

 - 3-3/4 cups all-purpose flour

-- Roll into 1-in. balls.
-Place 2 in. apart on ungreased baking sheets.
-Bake at 350° for 15-17 minutes or until edges are golden.
+- Shape dough into 1-in. balls; place 2 in. apart on ungreased baking sheets.
+Bake until edges are golden, 15-17 minutes.

-- Roll warm cookies in remaining confectioners' sugar.
+- While warm, roll cookies in remaining confectioners' sugar.
 Cool on wire racks.
-Yield: 6 dozen.

 I made these for my cookie exchange the other day.
 They were easy to make.
 I did make sure to scrape the bowl several times to make sure all the batter was mixed.
 Once I was done making the batter, I refrigerated it for about 15 minutes to harden so it would be easier to roll in balls.
 After they baked, I would put them in a bowl of powdered sugar and then sprinkle them with a powdered sugar shaker.
 Mine didn't flatten.
 Everybody liked them.